lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 Single Table Queries
 ====================

-**2. Select Query Type**: Select 'Single Table' to query via the single-table interface (default).
+**2. Select Query Type**: Select 'Single Table (UI assisted)' to query via the single-table interface (default).

 **3. Select Table**: Drop down menus of available tables.
-For DP0 data, choose the "Schema: dp01_dc2_catalogs", and then choose the table to query (see the :ref:`DP0-1-Data-Products-DPDD` for a reminder of what tables are available).
+For DP0 data, choose the "Table Collection (Schema): dp01_dc2_catalogs", and then choose the table to query (see the :ref:`DP0-1-Data-Products-DPDD` for a reminder of what tables are available).
 The table view at lower right will automatically update to match the selected table.

-**4. Select Contraints**: Only Spatial constraints apply for DP0.1.
+**4. Enter Contraints**: Only Spatial constraints apply for DP0.1.
 The longitude and latitude columns will automatically update to be the correct column names for right ascension and declination for the selected table (usually `ra` and `dec` or `coord_ra` and `coord_dec`).
 If a non-existent column name is entered the box will highlight red in indication of the error.
-Choose the desired search method, `Cone` or `Polygon`, and the appropriate instructions for the search terms will appear.
+Choose the desired shape type for a spatial search, `Cone` or `Polygon`, and the appropriate instructions for the search terms will appear.
 Keeping the search area to a minimum will keep processing times short and returned subsets small and manageable.

-*Note: The examples under the box for coordinates are object names as examples of the formatting only.
+*Note: The examples under the box for coordinates are object names as examples of the syntax and formatting only.
 Those examples are not guaranteed to be in the accessible data sets.
 The central coordinates for DC2, in decimal degrees, are: 61.863 -35.790.
 (See Table 2 of `The LSST DESC DC2 Simulated Sky Survey <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_.)*

 *Note: Although there are two options for Constraints, Spatial and Temporal, for DP0.1 all of the catalog data that is available through the Portal is from the coadded DC2 images, and does not contain time-domain information.*

-**Table View**: The table to the right of "Select Constraints" enables additional search constraints.
+**Table View**: The table to the right of "Select Constraints" enables applying additional search constraints on the columns in the selected table.
-Use the leftmost boxes select the columns to be returned by the query.
+Use the checkboxes in the leftmost column to select the columns to be returned by the query.
 Use the funnel icon to only view selected columns.
+Many of the attributes of the table columns in the DC2 datasets are blank, but are expected to be populated in future Data Preview and production Rubin datasets.

 .. figure:: /_static/portal_table_view.png
     :name: portal_table_view